Frisch Marionette Company

 By 1986 Kevin had moved to New York City and joined Nicolas Coppola and The Puppetworks of Brooklyn.
 Working with the many talented puppeteers at the Puppetworks, Kevin developed his own art, craft and skills as a puppeteer and artist.
 The next nine years were spent touring the New York Metropolitan area as well as performing in The Puppetworks permanent theatres in Brooklyn and Macy’s Herald Square.

 In 1995 Kevin moved back to Cincinnati to begin what is today The Frisch Marionette Company.
 Working with a talented team of puppeteers and artists, Kevin has established The Frisch Marionettes as an exceptional entertainment and educational experience for children and adults alike.

 Working primarily with marionettes, The Frisch Marionette Company performs in the traditional styles of 19th Century European Puppetry.
-Drawing inspiration from the great Europeon troupes such as the Salzburg Marionette Theatre, we endeavour to bring one of the great old world arts to young, contemporary imaginations.
+Drawing inspiration from the great European troupes such as the Salzburg Marionette Theatre, we endeavor to bring one of the great old world arts to young, contemporary imaginations.

 Gingerbread House Building

 When: Saturday at 6:30PM